-We will escalate our engagements where an issue presents a material risk to our clients' investments and where initial meetings with the investee company have not yielded a satisfactory response.
+We will escalate our engagements where an issue presents a material risk to our clients' investments and where initial meetings with the investee issuer have not yielded a satisfactory response.
 The issues for which our engagement can be escalated are not limited to those captured within ESG factors and also include, amongst others: performance, key person concerns, and market or systematic risks.
-This extends to areas of noncompliance with the UK Corporate Governance Code.
 Escalation approaches can include:

-- Meeting with investor relations, management and/or the board; - Writing a formal letter to management, the Board and/ or the Chair; - Writing an open letter that is viewable by the public; - Voting against management; - Putting forward or supporting a shareholder resolution; - Taking part in collaborative action with other investors; - Conducting or supporting legal action; and/or, - Reducing our holding or divesting entirely.
+- Meeting with investor relations, management and/or the Board; - Writing a formal letter to management, the Board and/or the Chair: - · Writing an open letter that is viewable by the public; - Voting against management; - Putting forward or supporting a shareholder resolution; - Taking part in collaborative action with other investors; - Conducting or supporting legal action; and/or, - Reducing our holding or divesting entirely.